 In May 2020, TEA approached Amplio to help address learning challenges faced by students in speech and language therapy programs due to the outbreak of COVID-19 and the switch to remote at-home learning.
 Speech-Language Pathologists have access to Amplio’s platform and interact remotely with students to provide speech therapy required by each student’s individualized education program (IEP).
 More than 10,000 students have received services through Amplio’s platform, and the partnership has effectively allowed Speech-Language Pathologists and Interventionists to support large caseloads virtually, while also providing valuable documenting, monitoring and oversight services.

-Amplio leads a live webinar about Esperanza on Thursday, April 29, via TEA.
+Amplio will be leading a live webinar about Esperanza on Thursday, April 29, 1:30-2:30 pm CT, via TEA.

 Amplio’s digital platform connects students, educators, therapists and administrators with advanced technologies to help students with special needs maximize their potential and improve outcomes.
 Whether on-site or online, the platform equips students with individualized, high-fidelity interventions and enables educators to devote more time to direct instruction.
 Administrators gain a 360-degree view into student progress and programs, resources, compliance and funding.
 Our solutions are developed in conjunction with parents and a world-class advisory council, academics, and school administrators with expertise in special populations.
 Tens of thousands of students have received services and interventions using the Amplio platform since the solution was launched in 2019.

 About the Texas Education Agency

 The Texas Education Agency is the state agency that oversees primary and secondary public education.
 It is headed by Commissioner of Education Mike Morath.
 TEA improves outcomes for Texas’s 5.5 million public school students by providing leadership, guidance, and support across the state’s 1,200 school systems.